stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 ## Some backstory

-I got interested in word2vec and related techniques for my general interest in machine learning and for my general appreciations of:
+I got interested in word2vec and related techniques since it combines quite a few things I appreciate

+- machine learning,
 - matrix factorization,
 - pointwise mutual information,
 - conceptual metaphors,
 - simple techniques mimicking human cognition.

-I had an motivation to learn more on the subject as I was tutoring Julia Bazińska during a two-week summer internship at [DELab, University of Warsaw](http://www.delab.uw.edu.pl/), supported by the Polish Children's Fund.
+I had a motivation to learn more on the subject as I was tutoring Julia Bazińska during a two-week summer internship at [DELab, University of Warsaw](http://www.delab.uw.edu.pl/), supported by the Polish Children's Fund.
 See also my blog posts:

 - [Helping exceptionally gifted children in Poland](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) - on the Polish Children's Fund
 - [D3.js workshop at ICM for KFnrD](http://p.migdal.pl/2016/02/09/d3js-icm-kfnrd.html) in Jan 2016, where it all started